-Born in Quebec City on April 13, 1960, Justice Rancourt completed his studies at Jean-XXIII primary school, La Camaradière secondary school and CGEP Garneau.
-He holds both a Bachelor’s degree in Industrial Relations and Bachelor’s degree in Law from Université Laval.
+Justice Rancourt, a native of Quebec City, completed his studies at Jean-XXIII elementary school, La Camaradière high school and CEGEP Garneau.
+He holds both a Bachelor of Social Science (Industrial Relations) and a Bachelor of Laws from Université Laval.
 He was called to the Quebec Bar in 1985.

-Justice Rancourt practiced law with the firm McDougall Caron from 1985 to 1987.
-He later joined Ogilvy Renault (now Norton Rose Fulbright) in 1988 and continued his practice there until his appointment to the Superior Court on June 20, 2015.
-At this firm, he was a member of the Employment and Labour Law Group, serving as the local chair of the group from 2007 to 2015.
-He became the national chair of the Employment and Labour Law Group on April 1, 2015 and was also a member of the firm’s national management committee.
+Justice Rancourt practised law with the firm McDougall Caron from 1985 to 1987.
+In 1988, he joined Ogilvy Renault (now Norton Rose Fulbright), where he was a member of the Employment and Labour Law Group, serving as the Group's local chair and then national chair, and was also a member of the firm’s national management committee.

 He has authored a number of articles on employment and labour law, occupational health and safety, and fundamental rights and freedoms.
 He has also lectured at conferences on these subjects, and he taught at the Quebec Bar's École de formation professionnelle for 15 years.